Royal New Zealand Air Force: Air Combat Force Disbandment

 In 1999, the National Government selected an order of 28 F-16A/B aircraft to replace the fleet of A-4 Skyhawks but this procurement was cancelled in 2001 following election by the incoming Labour Government under Helen Clark.
-This was followed by the disbanding of No 2 and No 75 Skyhawk squadrons and the No 14 Aermacchi squadron, removing the RNZAF's air combat capability.
-Subsequently, most of the RNZAF's fighter pilots left New Zealand to serve in the Royal Australian Air Force and the Royal Air Force.
+This was followed by the disbanding of No. 2 and No. 75 Skyhawk squadrons and No. 14 Aermacchi squadron, removing the RNZAF's air combat capability.
+Subsequently, most of the RNZAF's fighter pilots left New Zealand to serve in the RAAF and the RAF.
 By 2003 the RNZAF was reduced to a total of 53 aircraft and 2,523 personnel (including civilian employees).

 In 2005 the Ministry of Defence selected the NH90 helicopter to replace the RNZAF's ageing fleet of 14 UH-1H Iroquois.
 The NZ government allocated NZ$550 million to replace the Iroquois and Bell 47 (Sioux) training helicopters.
 In November 2011, a private defence contractor in the United States, Draken International, purchased eight of the stored RNZAF A-4K Skyhawks and nine of the Aermacchi MB-339s.
-The aircraft are utilized for commercial air services as an adversary squadron.
+The aircraft are utilised for commercial air services as an adversary squadron.

 New Zealand took an option to purchase C-130J Hercules from Lockheed Martin as a part of an Australian purchase in the late 1990s but following the 1999 election the new Labour government decided not to proceed with the purchase.
 Instead a NZD$226m service life extension programme (LEP) was arranged with L3 Spar Aerospace of Canada in 2004.
 The LEP will see the C-130 Hercules with the most flying hours in the world remain in use until about 2025.

 Since 2001, RNZAF P-3K Orions and C-130 Hercules have made periodic deployments in support of Operation Enduring Freedom and the International Security Assistance Force in Afghanistan.

 The Naval Support Flight was separated from 3 Squadron to re-form 6 Squadron in October 2005.

 In October 2007 the government announced it had selected the Agusta A109 as the preferred replacement for the Sioux helicopters.
 Chief of Air Force, Air Vice-Marshal Graham Lintott, said the A109 "will provide an effective platform to train aircrew in basic helicopter operations plus the advanced skills required to operate both the SH-2 Seasprite and the NH90 helicopter that will come into service in 2010."

 In 2008 the Defence Minister expressed the desire to return to service all 17 Aermacchi trainers to supplement Army and Navy operations.
 Prime Minister John Key said at the time that it was extremely unlikely that any jet training would be restored in 2010.